 Machine Learning: Improvements and updates acquired by computers without explicit instruction, but through the use of artificial intelligence.

 Real-Time Data Processing: Using automation software and Internet-enabled computers and devices to collect, organize, and analyze data in real time (or nearly real time, AKA near time) for use in decision-making.

 Smart Factory: A manufacturing facility leveraging Industry 4.0 tech and tools.

 From improving production processes to gleaning valuable insights on emerging trends in the manufacturing sector, making smart manufacturing part of your overall plan for success can benefit your company’s ecosystem in a number of ways:

 - Improved competitive advantage.
-The more optimised your supply chain, logistics, and internal controls, the more effectively your company can compete in the digital marketplace.
-The IIoT, AI, and real-time data management make it possible to connect and optimise all areas of your business to compete with “the big boys” in production, agility, and customer service.
+The more optimized your supply chain, logistics, and internal controls, the more effectively your company can compete in the digital marketplace.
+The IIoT, AI, and real-time data management make it possible to connect and optimize all areas of your business to compete with “the big boys” in production, agility, and customer service.

 - Fewer headaches.
 Using predictive analytics, automation, and IoT tools like digital twins shifts your business posture from reactive to Continuous improvement means inefficiencies are always under the microscope, and data tools make it easier to spot, and fix, potential maintenance, logistics, or materials problems before they have a chance to wreak havoc.

 - Higher profits and lower costs.
 Industry 4.0 data management helps you make sense of the endless flow of information produced by doing business.
 Real-time data analytics simplify business intelligence and financial planning processes; automation and machine learning turn data into process improvements in your supply chain, vendor relationship management, and production workflows.
 These same tools can build further value when applied to the processes in customer service and marketing, too.

 A Few Caveats